Distributed Integrated Sensing, Localization, and Communications over LEO Satellite Constellations: Emerging Challenges and Research Directions

 \section{Emerging Challenges and Research Directions}

-In addition to the system-level considerations from Table \ref{tab:SystemAspects}, several additional challenges must be addressed to realize the full benefits of \ac{dislac} over \ac{leo} satellite constellations.
-A selection of these is provided below.
+In addition to the system-level considerations summarized in Table~\ref{tab:SystemAspects}, several additional challenges must be addressed to realize the full benefits of \ac{dislac} over \ac{leo} satellite constellations.
+The following subsections discuss key research directions from a \ac{dislac} perspective.